Weekdays 9:30am - 7pm.

 Stage 1 - Mild

-The skin is smooth, and the legs can appear normal, but there is pain, easy bruising and a nodular feel to the fat tissue [2].
+The skin is smooth, and the lipedema in the legs at this stage can appear normal, but there is pain, easy bruising and a nodular feel to the fat tissue [2].

 Stage 2 - Moderate to severe